aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_math_shape/_index.md

 | width | **float** | The width of the shape’s frame, in points. |
 | height | **float** | The height of the shape’s frame, in points. |

-### Examples

-The following example shows how to add Mathematical Equation in PowerPoint Presentation.

 ### See Also